Probably the biggest Iceland enthusiast.

 I am from Denmark.
 Beautiful country, but flat landscapes.
 Skógafoss was my first Icelandic waterfall and experiencing it up close brought tears of to my eyes (still does).
 I was completely overwhelmed and whatever this feeling in my chest was, all I knew was that I did not want to go home.

 I had to though.
 And I did, but I started planning my next trip to Iceland already in the check-in queue at Keflavík.
 From the airport I also booked my first lesson to get a driver’s license – just so that one day I’ll be able to drive the ring road in Iceland.
 People do crazy things for love and I had fallen madly and deeply in love with Iceland.
-I got on the plane back to Denmark (and shed an unhappy tear as it took off from Keflavík).

 In the late spring of 2019, I desperately needed some fresh air and my employer in Copenhagen was kind to allow me to bring my work with me to Reykjavík.
 I was based there in the sunny and unusually hot summer of 2019.
 On weekdays I worked, went to Icelandic language school, the swimmingpool and gym and then repeated.
 In the weekends, I explored everything possible and touristed the heck out of Iceland.
 I fail to remember when I have been happier.